Leap13/kemet-classic/readme.txt

 threaded-comments, translation-ready, blog

 === Description ===
-Description: Kemet is a fast, reliable and fully customizable WordPress theme suitable for business websites, blogs, personal portfolios and WooCommerce e-commerce websites.
-It is very lightweight and offers blazing fast speed.
-Built with SEO in mind, Kemet comes with Schema.org code integrated so search engines will love your site.
-It offers special features and templates so it works perfectly with all page builders like Elementor Page builder, Beaver Builder, Visual Composer, SiteOrigin, Divi, etc. Some of the other features: # WooCommerce Ready # Responsive # RTL & Translation Ready # Regularly updated # Designed, Developed, Maintained & Supported by Leap13.
+Description: Kemet is a modern WordPress which is built with a wise balance between performance and rich customization features.
+We built Kemet with SEO best practices in mind and it comes with Schema.org code integrated so search engines will love your site.
+It’s also compatible with WooCommerce and with all modern page builders like: Elementor Page builder, Beaver Builder, Visual Composer, SiteOrigin, Divi, etc. It’s also RTL ready, translation ready and Fully responsive.
+Kemet is currently in it’s early stage of development and we are updating it on weekly bases with new options and customization features.
+Kemet WordPress Theme is Developed, Supported and Maintained by: Leap13.

 == Resources ==
 * normalize.css https://necolas.github.io/normalize.css/, (c) 2012-2019 Nicolas Gallagher and Jonathan Neal, licensed under [MIT](https://opensource.org/licenses/MIT)